-For years, Dan was one of California’s leading political and media strategists, whose record includes work on four presidential and three gubernatorial campaigns.
-Schnur served as the national Director of Communications for the 2000 presidential campaign of U.S. Senator John McCain and spent five years as chief media spokesman for California Governor Pete Wilson.
-In 2010, Schnur was appointed as Chairman of the California Fair Political Practices Commission, a position he held through that year’s elections and until spring of 2011.
+Previously, Dan worked on four presidential and three gubernatorial campaigns as one of California’s leading political strategists.
+He served as the national Director of Communications for the 2000 presidential campaign of U.S. Senator John McCain and was the chief media spokesman for California Governor Pete Wilson.

-He has served as an advisor to the William & Melinda Gates Foundation, the William and Flora Hewlett Foundation, the Broad Education Foundation, the James Irvine Foundation, and the Stuart Foundation on a variety of K-12 education, college and workforce preparedness, governance and political reform efforts.
-He is also the Co-Chairman of the Voices of Reform project, a bi-partisan statewide organization devoted to making state government more responsive to the needs of California voters.
+Dan has been an advisor to the William & Melinda Gates Foundation, the William and Flora Hewlett Foundation, the Broad Education Foundation, the Pew Charitable Trusts, the James Irvine Foundation, the Public Policy Institute of California and the Stuart Foundation on a variety of K-12 education and college and workforce preparedness efforts.

-Schnur writes a regular column for the New York Times’ political opinion website, Campaign Stops.
-His commentaries have appeared in several California newspapers, including the Los Angeles Times, the San Francisco Chronicle and the Sacramento Bee.
+Dan’s commentaries have appeared in several newspapers, including the Los Angeles Times, the San Francisco Chronicle, the Sacramento Bee, the Wall Street Journal, the Washington Post, and the New York Times.
 In addition, he has been an analyst and political commentator for CNN, MSNBC, Fox News, and National Public Radio.